18F/tock/docs/authentication.md

 be created for the user and you'll be logged-in, but otherwise access will be denied.

-The easiest way to create an administrative user is to first use `manage.py createsuperuser` to create a user, and then log in with that user's email address.
-See the "Getting Started" section for an example of this.
+The easiest way to create an administrative user is to follow the instructions in [Getting Started with Local Tock Development](local-development.md#getting-started-with-local-tock-development).

 [UAA]: https://cloud.gov/docs/apps/leveraging-authentication/
 [fakeUAA]: http://cg-django-uaa.readthedocs.io/en/latest/quickstart.html#using-the-fake-cloud-gov-server